 Which are the best beaches in Northern Spain?
-There is not a clear answer for this question.
+There is not a clear answer to this question.
 To start with, this is probably a question of taste.
-But besides this, we need to bear in mind that questions such as the weather condition on the day chosen to visit, or how crowded the beach was on a particular day can make a huge difference on people´s opinions.
-What we show here is a selection with our top 20.
+But besides this, we need to bear in mind that questions such as the weather condition on the day chosen to visit, or how crowded the beach was on a particular day can make a huge difference in people´s opinions.
+What we show here is a selection of our top 20.
 We do only follow however a geographical order in the way we list the beaches.
-Our selection covers beaches from Galicia, Asturias, Cantabria and the Basque Country.
-A stop to any of this beaches is a must during a trip to North Spain.
+Our selection covers beaches from Galicia, Asturias, Cantabria, and the Basque Country.
+A stop to any of these beaches is a must during a trip to northern Spain.

 Without a doubt, Playa America is one of the most remarkable beaches of the Rías Baixas.
 Its location provides warmth, which in the north is no trivial matter.
 The beach stretches along the central part of a beautiful bay in the form of a letter “C” from which the Monteferro Forest is perfectly visible (if there is no fog).
 On the right are the Stelae Islands, and the famous Baiona is to the left.
 If you go with children, this is definitely the ideal beach for them.

 Departing westwards from Ferrol, you arrive at a huge sandy area extending north to south that is of great ecological value, and which makes it easy to enjoy magnificent sunsets.
-On the right side is the small beach do Outeiro which is continuation of Doniños Beach, and to the left is the wild Punta Penencia, or Penance Point.
+On the right side is the small beach do Outeiro which is a continuation of Doniños Beach, and to the left is the wild Punta Penencia or Penance Point.
 Looking behind, there is a dune complex, and beyond is the Lagoa de Doniños, a lagoon.
 Next to the lagoon is a Surf Shop, a goal for the many who come to enjoy surfing near this wonderful beach.

 For those who do not know, area (ah-RAY-ah), means “sand” in Galician.
 If the beach is called “sand”, it will be.
 And it is also very beautiful with very few buildings nearby, wooded mountains wherever you look, even as you look at the sea in front of you.
 The beach extends from north to south inside the Viveiro Estuary and is 4 km north of the town.
 The other large beach in Viveiro is “a Praia de Covas”, which is located just 2 km from Viveiro, but being more urbanized and extending north, in the same direction that the estuary flows towards the sea.
 The fact that these two beaches are within the estuary influences them a lot in that they are not directly exposed to the effects of the Cantabrian Sea.